tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do.md

 - Ma told her story to her husband more frequently
 - Lived in a beautiful house as a kid
+- Born to a rich family in Cambodia
 -